viniciusgerevini/clyde/LANGUAGE.md

 ```

-To keep the progression in the main block, you should use a divert to parent `<-` inside the block.
+To resume the progression on the caller block, you should use a divert to parent `<-`.

 ```
 npc: What do you want to do?